tarantool/cartridge-cli/doc/commands/pack/rpm-deb.rst

 Another example would be ``stateboard-fd-limit``, which lets you set the file descriptor limit in the stateboard ``systemd`` unit file.

-You can also pass parameters by env with the systemd unit file.
+You can also pass parameters via environment variables with the systemd unit file.
 To do so, specify the instance and stateboard arguments in the unit parameters file.
 The parameter will convert to ``Environment=TARANTOOL_<PARAM>: <value>`` in the unit file.
 Note that these variables have higher priority than the variables